 For example: (notice that the dependent clauses are all conjugated in the subjunctive)

-Él siempre mira antes de que salga su casa.
+Su madre siempre ora antes de que él salga la casa.

-He always looks before he leaves his house.
+His mother always prays before he leaves the house.

 Me preparo en caso que haya un desastre.

 I prepare myself in case there is a disaster.

 No va a menos que su amigo vaya también.